dvelazquez1282/netberry-tasks-manager/README.md

 ## Roadmap
+[X] Create model classes for user and login
 [] Implement a server for the api request (route helper, flow with possibility to use mock data or api request, etc..)
 [] Login page
 [] Interceptor for send token in the api request
 [] Guard for check if the user is authenticated when we refresh de app.
 If it's authenticated (there is a token in localstorage) we use ii for do a api request in order to get the user info.
 If it's not uathenticated then, we redirect the system to login form page.
+[] Create model classes for task
 [] Build the task manager page
 [] Redirect after the login to the task manager page [] Redirect after refresh (if the user is authenitcated) to the task manager page